pisuthd/inn-qr/README.md

 | Fiat | 0 | Bank transfer / QR payment |
 | Cross-chain | 1 | Bridge transfer |

-## System Overview

-WeaveLink combines on-chain financial primitives, a stateless operator service, and a mobile-first frontend.
-All critical state stays on-chain while execution and real-world settlement are delegated to the off-chain operator layer.

-- **Smart Contracts (MoveVM on weavelink-1)** -- Implements isolated lending markets and HTLC escrow.
-Handles collateral, borrowing, authorization, escrow locking, claim, and refund logic -- all financial guarantees enforced on-chain.
-- **Operator Backend (Node.js + Express)** -- Stateless service for payment matching, FX calculation, and transaction execution.
-Borrows USDC on behalf of users, locks in HTLC escrow, performs off-chain settlement, and completes the flow by submitting the secret for on-chain claim.
-- **Frontend (React + InterwovenKit, Mobile-First)** -- Mobile-first payment interface with QR scanning, integrated wallet, auto-signing sessions, and bridge access.

-Future improvements may include Privy integration for better mobile onboarding.
-The current wallet experience is limited by SDK support on mobile environments.

 ## Conclusion